ecordes-vt/imt-v3-integration-guide/README.md

 ```
 # Job Notifications

 Veritone's `notificationUris` field allows you to link to a custom endpoint(s).
-This removes the need to poll for job completion, you will instead be notified when the job completes at the endpoint provided.
+This removes the need to poll for job completion, you will instead be notified when a job or task completes at the endpoint provided.

 This example notifies you when the output is completed: